onap/vnfrqts-requirements/docs/Chapter8.rst

 R-41252: The VNF **MUST** support the capability of online storage of security audit logs.

-R-77707: The VNF Vendor **MUST** include a Manifest File that contains a list of all the components in the VNF package.
+R-77707: The VNF provider **MUST** include a Manifest File that contains a list of all the components in the VNF package.

 R-20860: The VNF **MUST** be agnostic to the underlying infrastructure (such as hardware, host OS, Hypervisor), any requirements should be provided as specification to be fulfilled by any hardware.